hathach/tinyusb/docs/porting.md

 If your peripheral automatically changes address during enumeration (like the nrf52) you may leave this empty and also no queue an event for the corresponding SETUP packet.

-##### dcd_set_config

-Called when the device received SET_CONFIG request, you can leave this empty if your peripheral does not require any specific action.

 ##### dcd_remote_wakeup

 Called to remote wake up host when suspended (e.g hid keyboard)